 Sister Sylvia Elaine returned to Tanzania in 1974 to Arusha Diocese where she worked in nursing until 1976.
-In 1977 Sister Sylvia Elaine moved to Kenya where she served as head nurse in a maternity unit of a hospital and in 1983 Sister Sylvia Elaine gave service to the Congregation at Maryknoll in Data Processing for three years.
+In 1977 Sister Sylvia Elaine moved to Kenya where she served as head nurse in the maternity unit of a hospital.
+In 1983 Sister returned to NY where she gave service to the Congregation at the Center in Data Processing for three years.
 In 1987 she went to Somalia to work with the United Nations High Commission for Refugees helping 140,000 refugees in medical and nutritional programs.
-Sister Sylvia Elaine then served in Nairobi, kenya working with AIDS patients and their familites from 1990 until 1999.
+Sister Sylvia Elaine then served in Nairobi, Kenya working with AIDS patients and their families from 1990 until 1999.

-In June 2014, Sister Sylvia, who was raised in New Jersey, walked in the American Cancer Society’s Relay for Life event in Newark, NJ, to help find a cure for cancer.
+In June 2014, Sister Sylvia Elaine, who was raised in New Jersey, and with her family, walked several times in the American Cancer Society’s Relay for Life event in Newark, NJ, to help find a cure for cancer.